 The reality is that only hitting low six figures in revenue as a business owner means that a lot of regular employees are making more than you are.
 It's why doctors often sell out their practice to hospitals, they want to practice medicine, and have realized that going on their own comes with a lot of headaches plus may not even pay better.

-Sure it is, and it's a good sign that you have the foundation for a scalable business if you can get that much revenue coming in.
+Don't get me wrong, hitting $100,000 or $200,000 in revenue is a milestone for any startup.
+If you can get to six figures, you probably have the foundation for a scalable business.
 But let's take a typical example of a coach, we'll call him Fred.